scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

 The compiler flag for enabling the optimizer is `-opt`.
 Running `scalac -opt:help` shows how to use the flag.

-By default (without any compiler flags, or with `-opt:l:default`), the Scala compiler eliminates unreachable code, but does not run any other optimizations.
+By default (without any compiler flags, or with `-opt:default`), the Scala compiler eliminates unreachable code, but does not run any other optimizations.

-`-opt:l:method` enables all method-local optimizations, for example:
+`-opt:local` enables all method-local optimizations, for example:

 - Elimination of code that loads unused values
 - Rewriting of null and `isInstanceOf` checks whose result is known at compile-time
 - Elimination of value boxes like `java.lang.Integer` or `scala.runtime.DoubleRef` that are created within a method and don't escape it

 Individual optimizations can be disabled.
-For example, `-opt:l:method,-nullness-tracking` disables nullness optimizations.
+For example, `-opt:local,-nullness-tracking` disables nullness optimizations.

 Method-local optimizations alone typically don't have any positive effect on performance, because source code usually doesn't have unnecessary boxing or null checks.
 However, local optimizations can often be applied after inlining, so it's really the combination of inlining and local optimizations that can improve program performance.

-`-opt:l:inline` enables inlining in addition to method-local optimizations.
+`-opt:inline` enables inlining in addition to method-local optimizations.
 However, to avoid unexpected binary compatibility issues, we also need to tell the compiler which code it is allowed to inline.
-This is done with the `-opt-inline-from` compiler flag.
+This is done by specifying a pattern after the option to select packages, classes, and methods for inlining.
 Examples:

-- `-opt-inline-from:my.library.**` enables inlining from any class defined in package `my.library`, or in any of its sub-packages.
+- `-opt:inline:my.library.**` enables inlining from any class defined in package `my.library`, or in any of its sub-packages.
 Inlining within a library is safe for binary compatibility, so the resulting binary can be published.
 It will still work correctly even if one of its dependencies is updated to a newer minor version in the run-time classpath.
-- `-opt-inline-from:<sources>` enables inlining from the set of source files being compiled in the current compiler invocation.
+- `-opt-inline:<sources>`, where the pattern is the literal string `<sources>`, enables inlining from the set of source files being compiled in the current compiler invocation.
 This option can also be used for compiling libraries.
 If the source files of a library are split up across multiple sbt projects, inlining is only done within each project.
 Note that in an incremental compilation, inlining would only happen within the sources being re-compiled – but in any case, it is recommended to only enable the optimizer in CI and release builds (and to run `clean` before building).
-- `-opt-inline-from:**` allows inlining from every class, including the JDK.
+- `-opt:inline:**` allows inlining from every class, including the JDK.
 This option enables full optimization when compiling an application.
 To avoid binary incompatibilities, it is mandatory to ensure that the run-time classpath is identical to the compile-time classpath, including the Java standard library.

-Running `scalac -opt-inline-from:help` explains how to use the compiler flag.
+Running `scalac -opt:help` explains how to use the compiler flag.

 ### Inliner heuristics and `@inline`